11 Normal Linear Models

 To summarize, the decision of what to do with correlated predictors primarily relies on the question we are interested in, i.e., what exactly should the partial coefficients be an estimate for.

 A further drawback of collinearity is that model fitting can become difficult.
 When strong correlations are present, model fitting algorithms may fail.
 If they do not fail, the statistical uncertainty of the estimates often becomes large.
-This is because the partial coefficient of one variable needs to be estimated for constant values of the other predictors in the model which means that a reduced range of values is available as illustrated in Figure 11.11 C. However, if uncertainty intervals (confidence, credible or compatibility intervals) are reported alongside the estimates, then using correlated predictors in the same model is absolutely fine, if the fitting algorithm was successful.
+This is because the partial coefficient of one variable needs to be estimated for constant values of the other predictors in the model which means that a reduced range of values is available as illustrated in Figure 11.11 C. However, if compatibility intervals are reported alongside the estimates, then using correlated predictors in the same model is absolutely fine, if the fitting algorithm was successful.

 The correlations per se can be interesting.
 Further readings on how to visualize and analyse data with complex correlation structures: